DanBuda11/webpack4/README.md

 ```

 - And can I add the above to index.js or does it need to be added to all js files?
-- Add ESLint, Stylelint
+- Make a note that ESLint, Stylelint will be added
-- Comment everything in the code as documentation and to remind myself what stuff does, as well as show others.
+- Comment everything in the code as documentation and to remind myself what stuff does, as well as show others
-- Redo README when done for good documentation.
+- Redo README when done for good documentation